SouthGreenPlatform/trainings/_pages/linux/linuxGuidePractice.md

 * Go to the directory `Script` and check in the prompt you have changed correctly your working directory (`pwd`).
 * List the dir content with `ls`.
 * Go to the `Fasta` directory using `../`
-* Go to the `Fastq` directory .
+* Go to the `fastq` directory .
 From  this directory, and without any change in your working dir, list what's in `samBam` directory
 * List `vcf`directory using -R option.
 What is there in this dir ?
 * Come back to the home directory.